-We all know the return of the orange tans, the spandex and sequins, the promise of Blackpool and glitterball trophies means one thing; the countdown to Christmas is well and truly on as it’s the return of Strictly Come Dancing.
+We all know the return of the orange tans, spandex and sequins, the promise of Blackpool and glitter ball trophies can only mean one thing.
+The countdown to Christmas is well and truly on as it’s the return of Strictly Come Dancing.

-This years series has had its fair share of gossip and scandal, relationship break ups and uproar over the judges keeping certain celebrity dancers in over others – I think we’ve seen more of it on the showbiz pages of the Daily Fail as opposed to the 1hr BBC1 slot on a Saturday, so you can probably imagine my delight when I found out that toymaker John Adam’s had brought out Strictly Come Dancing : The Boardgame, complete with the voice of Craig Revel Horwood and that all important glitterball!
+This years series has had its fair share of scandal, relationship break ups and uproar over the judges keeping certain celebrity dancers in over others.
+I think we’ve seen more of it on the showbiz pages of the Daily Fail as opposed to the BBC1 slot on a Saturday, so you can imagine my delight when I found out that toymaker John Adam’s had brought out Strictly Come Dancing : The Boardgame, complete with the voice of Craig Revel Horwood and that all important glitterball!

 The glitzy game is suitable for 3-6 players, aged 8 and over – unfortunately Sofia and Arlo didn’t qualify to test it with me so I had to rope in a couple of my girlfriends where we fizzed and glammed our way round the board.